Which Organism Can Be A Bloodborne Pathogen

 Why It Matters

 In practice, knowing which organism can be a bloodborne pathogen changes how you act around a bloody tissue, a used needle, or a workplace injury.
-Think about it: a cook who cuts their hand isn't thinking about Hepatitis C. A tattoo artist isn't always thinking about HIV.
+A cook who cuts their hand isn't thinking about Hepatitis C. A tattoo artist isn't always thinking about HIV.
 But those are exactly the moments where it counts.

 Turns out, the consequences aren't small.
 And malaria from a transfusion?
-Worth adding: hIV doesn't kill fast anymore, but it's a lifelong infection that needs daily meds.
-Because of that, hepatitis B can become chronic and wreck your liver for decades.
+Hepatitis B can become chronic and wreck your liver for decades.
+HIV doesn't kill fast anymore, but it's a lifelong infection that needs daily meds.
 Hepatitis C is a leading cause of cirrhosis and liver cancer.
 It's rare in the US, but it happens.

 Here's the thing — these organisms don't need a dramatic accident.
-Also, a needle stick.
-Because of that, a splash in the eye.
-Day to day, a crack in the skin on your finger.
+A needle stick.
+A splash in the eye.
+A crack in the skin on your finger.
 That's enough.

 And it's not just personal risk.
 In a workplace, one ignored protocol can expose a whole team.
 In a clinic, one reused device can infect dozens.
-Real talk: the organisms themselves don't care how careful you usually are.
+Day to day, real talk: the organisms themselves don't care how careful you usually are.
 They only need one opening.
-Most people skip this — try not to.

 How It Works